 And it shall come to pass in that day, that the Lord shall set his hand again the second time to recover the remnant of his people… and he shall set up an ensign for the nations, and shall assemble the outcasts of Israel, and gather together the dispersed of Judah from the four corners of the earth. – Isaiah 11: 11-12 KJV

 The Book of Commandments, Lectures on Faith, Doctrine and Covenants, Pearl of Great Price, and other books consist of modern revelation and history of the Church of Jesus Christ in the last days.
-They consist of a number of books, some if not recognized as scripture, seen as valuable resources, and some that are openly rejected by most denominations.
+They consist of a number of books.
+Many, if not recognized as scripture, are seen as valuable resources, even though they are openly rejected by most denominations.

-These are not closed books of Scripture, thus new revelations from the Lord for the branches of the Church of Jesus Christ will be added to it.
-We are encouraged to read these book prayerfully that the Spirit may speak to us through it.
+This is not closed book of scripture, thus new revelations from the Lord for the branches of the Church of Christ will be added to it as the Spirit permits.
+We are encouraged to read these books prayerfully that the Spirit may speak to us through it.
 The Fellowship is currently working on our own version of the Doctrine and Covenants, which has led to the Book of Avahr.

 - Read the Book of Commandments here.